scoconno/scoconno.github.io/self/identity/notes.md

 2. No brain states are green.
 3. Therefore, my after-image is not identical to any brain state.

-If my after-image was identical to a brain state, then the properties of the after-image must also be properties of the brain state.
+If my after-image were identical to a brain state, then the properties of the after-image must also be properties of the brain state.
 One property of the after-image is that it is green.
 But this is not a property of the brain state correlated with that image!

 This argument assumes that the after-image is literally green, and I will leave you to decide whether you think that it is true.
 If it is not literally green, then the argument fails.
 If it is literally green, then the argument succeeds.

 ### Property 3: Multiple Realizability

+<div style="width:100%;height:0;padding-bottom:48%;position:relative;"><iframe src="https://giphy.com/embed/SZzKe0HhRlthC" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/shark-shortfin-mako-SZzKe0HhRlthC">via GIPHY</a></p>

 The multiple realizability thesis states that a single mental kind can be realized by many distinct physical kinds.
 Sharks feel pain, but sharks do not have c-fibres.
 Their brains are just very different from humans.
 An alien made of different stuff than we are might still experience pain.
 A very sophisticated robot might too experience pain.
 This poses a problem for the mind-brain identity theory: